MerlinBrasil/VelocityGraph/README.md

 Using VelocityGraph
 -----------

-Use this graph database with .NET 4.x.
+Use this graph database with .NET 4.5.
 You can [download](http://www.VelocityGraph.com/Secure/Download.aspx/) VelocityGraph, it is part of the sample solution that comes with [VelocityDB](http://www.VelocityDB.com).
+VelocityGraph implements the graph API standard Blueprints, the code uses https://github.com/Loupi/Frontenac.

 Licensing
 ---------